jondwaite/jondwaite.github.io/content/post/2019-01-29-dynamic-persistent-volumes-with-cse-kubernetes-and-ceph.md

 ### Ceph Admin Account {.wp-block-heading}

-We need a user account configured on each of the ceph servers to allow ceph-deploy to work and to co-ordinate access, this account must NOT be named &#8216;ceph&#8217; due to potential conflicts in the ceph-deploy scripts, but can be called just about anything else.
-In this lab environment I&#8217;ve used &#8216;cephadmin&#8217;.
-First we create the account on each server and set the password, the 3rd line permits the cephadmin user to use &#8216;sudo&#8217; without a password which is required for the ceph-deploy script:<figure class="wp-block-image">
+We need a user account configured on each of the ceph servers to allow ceph-deploy to work and to co-ordinate access, this account must NOT be named 'ceph' due to potential conflicts in the ceph-deploy scripts, but can be called just about anything else.
+In this lab environment I've used 'cephadmin'.
+First we create the account on each server and set the password, the 3rd line permits the cephadmin user to use 'sudo' without a password which is required for the ceph-deploy script:<figure class="wp-block-image">

 <img loading="lazy" decoding="async" width="170" height="32" src="https://kiwicloud.ninja/wp-content/uploads/2019/01/ceph-both.png" alt="" class="wp-image-881" srcset="https://kiwicloud.ninja/wp-content/uploads/2019/01/ceph-both.png 170w, https://kiwicloud.ninja/wp-content/uploads/2019/01/ceph-both-150x28.png 150w" sizes="(max-width: 170px) 100vw, 170px" /> </figure>